-Clinical Practicum/Externship Sites
+Clinical Experience Sites

-As per accreditation requirements, the Institute of Technology presently has over 150% clinical education sites for the PTA program.
-By securing at least 150% clinical education sites, a variety of experiences are provided to the students including: acute care, home health, out-patient, rehabilitation, pediatric, and skilled nursing facilities.
-Students will be placed in two (2) diverse settings to optimize a variety of experiences.
-Clinical Practicum experiences are 40 hours per week, lasting a total of 16 weeks.
-Students will likely be traveling to clinical sites outside of Redding, but within the state of California.
-The student is expected to travel or relocate and is responsible for transportation and housing costs associated with long distance clinical practicum assignments.
+As per accreditation requirements, the Institute of Technology must maintain a minimum of 150% contracted clinical sites for the PTA Program's clinical experiences.
+This ensures a variety of experiences are available to the students including: acute care, home health, out-patient, rehabilitation, pediatric, and skilled nursing facilities.
+Students will be placed in two (2) diverse settings to optimize the experiential learning.
+Clinical experiences (PTA 260 - Clinical Practicum I and PTA 270 - Clinical Practicum II) are 40 hours per week, lasting a total of 16 weeks.
+Students will likely be traveling to clinical sites outside of the greater Modesto area and are responsible for transportation and housing costs associated with long distance clinical placements.